scalar-labs/scalar-kubernetes/docs/SetupAWSDatabase.md

 ## DynamoDB

 By default, Amazon DynamoDB is available for all AWS users.
 You do not need to configure anything manually.
-Scalardl schema tool [helm charts](https://github.com/scalar-labs/helm-charts/tree/main/charts/schema-loading) will help you to configure DynamoDB.
+Scalar schema tool [helm charts](https://github.com/scalar-labs/helm-charts/tree/main/charts/schema-loading) will help you to configure DynamoDB.

 ### Configure Scalar DL